-Finding an affordable and engaging fiction competition is harder than you think- especially if you are a flash fiction writer!
+Finding an affordable and engaging fiction competitions to enter is harder than you think- especially if you’re a flash fiction writer.

 But what exactly is flash fiction, and where can you find some of these fantastic opportunities so that you can submit your work to them?
-That’s what this article is here for- I’ll even supply the deadlines to some of these great competitions!
-Let’s get started.
+In this article I’ll be introducing you to some great competitions, including deadlines and fees.

 What is Flash Fiction?